grammyjs/website/site/docs/plugins/guide.md

 # The Hitchhiker's Guide to grammY Plugins

-grammY is very extensible and it supports installing plugins, but how does one go about doing it?
-In this article, we will cover all the steps of developing a plugin for grammY bot framework.

-## What Is a Plugin?

-There is a popular principle in computing stating that software should be concise and minimal, but extensible.
-Why?
-Because not everyone uses everything!
-Plugins are designed as extra functionalities added to said pieces of software.
+If you would like to develop your own plugin and publish it or if you want to know how grammY plugins work behind the scenes, this is the place for you!

+> Please note that there is already a summary about [grammY plugins](./guide.md) and what they do.
+This article is a deep dive into their inner workings.

 ## Types of Plugins in grammY

-All that glitters is gold, right?
-Well, a different kind of gold! grammY can take advantage of two types of plugins: middleware plugins and transformer plugins.
-In simple terms, plugins in grammY return either a middleware function or a transformer one.
-Let's talk about the differences.

-### Type I: Middleware Plugins

-A [middleware](https://grammy.dev/guide/middleware.html) is a function that handles incoming data in various forms.
-Middleware plugins are plugins that are fed to a bot as a—well you guessed it—middleware.
+There are 2 types of plugins in grammY:

+- Middleware Plugins: The plugin's sole job is to return a [middleware function](/guide/middleware.md) that can be fed to a grammY bot.
-This means that your plugin's sole job is to return a middleware that can be fed to grammY.
+- Transformer Plugins: The plugin's sole job is to return a [transformer function](/advanced/transformers.md) that can be fed to a grammY bot.

-### Type II: Transformer Plugins

-A [transformer function](https://grammy.dev/advanced/transformers.html#installing-a-transformer-function) is exactly the opposite of a middleware!
-It is a function that handles outgoing data.
-Transformer plugins are plugins that are fed to a bot as a—crazy! guessed it again—transformer.
-Similarly, this type of plugin returns a transformer function.

 ## Rules of Contribution

+You may publish your plugins in one of the following forms:

+- Publishing as a **third-party** plugin.
+- Publishing as an **official** plugin.

+If you choose to publish your plugins as a third party, we can still offer you a prominent place on this website.
+However, it is much preferred if you publish your plugin under [grammYjs organization](https://github.com/grammyjs).
+In such a case, you will be granted publish access to GitHub and npm.
+Also, You will be responsible for maintaining your code.

-Before diving into some hands-on examples, there are some notes to pay attention to if you would like your plugins to be submitted to the documentation:
+Before diving into some hands-on examples, there are some rules to pay attention to if you'd like your plugins to be listed on this website:

-1. You should document your plugin (README with instructions).
+1. Have a README file on GitHub (and npm) with **short** instructions on how to use it.
 2. Explain the purpose of your plugin and how to use it by adding a page to the [docs](https://github.com/grammyjs/website).
 3. Choose a permissive license such as MIT or ISC.

 Finally, you should know that even though grammY supports both node and [deno](https://deno.land/), it is a Deno-first project and we also encourage you to write your plugins for Deno (and subsequently in style!).
 There is a handy-dandy tool called [deno2node](https://github.com/wojpawlik/deno2node) that transpiles your code from deno to node so we can support both platforms.
-This is **NOT** a must, however, it is very much encouraged.
+This is **NOT** a must, however, very much encouraged.

 ## Designing a Dummy Middleware Plugin